 Welcome to the world of ukulele jams …

-- You don’t need to be an expert to come to ukulele jams.
+- You don’t need to be an expert to come to a ukulele jam.
 You don’t even need a uke.
 Try before you buy!
 We can lend you a uke for the jam (if you let us know in advance).

 - If you have a uke, you don’t need lessons before you come.
 We provide beginners sessions before most main jams, and hints and tips during the jam.

 - You don’t need to know a lot of chords to play along at a jam.
 Fake it ’til you make it.
 Just leave out the chords you don’t know.
 Nobody will notice.
 We’re all busy skipping chords too.

 - You don’t need to be able to read sheet music.
 Ukulele songsheets just have lyrics and chords.

 - You don’t need a repertoire of songs that you can play without music or songsheets.
 Who does that these days?
 Even our experienced set leaders play from songsheets.

 - You don’t have to bring a friend, nor wait to be invited to a jam.
 BUMS jams are free to financial members and first timers get in for free.
 If you come again the entry fee is $5.
 And you’ll soon make friends there.

 The apparent complexity of jams can be mastered with a little bit of knowledge, a few essential resources and lots of enthusiasm.